zuriel-diaz/FormBuilder/Readme.md

 ## Components

-- Input text element: We need to generate an object with the following fields:
+- **Input text element**: We need to generate an object with the following fields:
   -- **name**: html input name.
   -- **type**: input
   --**others**: this is an object and we need to define the following fields: